ghastlymirror/ghastlyastro/src/content/blog/cool-bug-games2.md

 ![poster for frightned beetles](/images/2022/beetlesjump.jpg#center)

-his is a really short game, but I thought it was interesting enough to put on this list.
+This is a really short game, but I thought it was interesting enough to put on this list.

 This is a cute 2-d game where you play as a bunch of beetles trying to fly away while dealing with a bunch of obstacles.